Mgithub89/Password-Generator/README.md

  After all prompts answered and the user input validated the app generates the password that matches the selected criteria and the password written to the page .

  ### Acceptance Criteria
-GIVEN I need a new, secure password
+GIVEN I need a new, secure password.
-WHEN I click the button to generate a password
+WHEN I click the button to generate a password.
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
+THEN I am presented with a series of prompts for password criteria.
+WHEN prompted for password criteria.
 THEN I select which criteria to include in the password WHEN prompted for the length of the password
 THEN I choose a length of at least 8 characters and no more than 128 characters